The Weeknd’s Super Bowl performance sparked a bounty of memes, as the halftime show usually does

 Jokesters ran into some trouble last year when they mocked the moment Shakira’s undulating tongue let out a warbling cry.
 The memes were quickly criticized as being culturally insensitive.
 As The Washington Post’s Allyson Chiu wrote at the time, “Like much of Shakira’s widely heralded performance, which was full of nods to her Colombian and Lebanese heritage, the seemingly random trill actually carried deep cultural significance.
 To those familiar with Middle Eastern culture, the sound was akin to a traditional Arabic expression of joy and celebration called a zaghrouta.
 It was also interpreted as a reference to the world-famous Carnaval de Barranquilla, which is held in Shakira’s hometown in Colombia.”

-Another that’s received criticism was back in 2013, when an unflattering image of Beyoncé, captured mid-performance, became an meme that’s still widely used today — mostly to insult the pop star.
+Another that’s received criticism was in 2013, when an unflattering image of Beyoncé, captured mid-performance, became an meme that’s still widely used today — mostly to insult the pop star.

-But one pure shot of Super Bowl halftime show joy still stands head and shoulders above the rest, beloved for its sheer silly oddness.
+But one pure shot of Super Bowl halftime show joy stands above the rest, beloved for its sheer silly oddness.
 We’re talking, of course, about the Left Shark.
 Katy Perry was flanked by dancers wearing shark costumes during her 2015 performance.
-But one of those sharks seemed to be in its own little watery world, doing its own weird thing that had little-to-nothing to do with the actual planned choreography.
+One of those sharks seemed to be in its own little watery world, doing its own weird thing that had little-to-nothing to do with the actual planned choreography.
 It was wondrous.

 No offense to the Weeknd but that sort of organic moment can’t be replicated.
 The Left Shark remains at the top of the halftime show’s virality mountain, the Tom Brady of Super Bowl memes.